 Mr. Brodsky has received national recognition and many awards for his achievements and litigation skills.
 His litigation practice includes commercial disputes, civil litigation, and white-collar and securities enforcement matters.
 The U.S. Legal 500 recognizes Mr. Brodsky as a leading lawyer in corporate investigations and white collar-criminal defense; he was a leading lawyer on two separate litigation teams that won Benchmark Awards for high-profile commercial litigation matters; and was a Benchmark finalist as one of the top securities lawyers in the country.
 Mr. Brodsky is ranked among the top white collar litigators in New York by Chambers USA: America’s Leading Lawyers for Business, describing him as “a superstar” whom “you want in your corner when you’re stepping into the ring” with his “pragmatic and efficient approach.”
-Benchmark Litigation ranks him as a “Litigation Star” in White-Collar Crime and a “Local Litigation Star” in New York.
-Mr. Brodsky has been named as one of the “Top Rated White Collar Crimes Attorneys in New York,” by Super Lawyers, a leading investigations lawyer by Who’s Who Legal: Investigations, and a “Life Sciences Star” by LMG Life Sciences.
+Benchmark Litigation has also recognized him as a “Litigation Star” in White-Collar Crime and a “Local Litigation Star” in New York.
+Mr. Brodsky has been named as one of the “Top Rated White Collar Crimes Attorneys in New York,” by Super Lawyers, a leading investigations lawyer by Who’s Who Legal: Investigations, and a “Life Sciences Star” in Litigation and Enforcement by LMG Life Sciences.
 Lawdragon Magazine cited Mr. Brodsky among the “500 Leading Lawyers in America” in 2012.
 Ethisphere Magazine named him one of 14 “Government Stars” in 2011.
 In 2012, Mr. Brodsky received the Attorney General’s Award for Distinguished Service; and in 2013, Mr. Brodsky received the Executive Office of U.S. Attorney’s Director’s Award for Superior Performance by a Litigative Team.

 Recent Significant Engagements Include: